Koszul duality complexes for the cohomology of iterated loop spaces of spheres: The Koszul complex on the cochain algebras of spheres

 will give the right result.
 For that reason, we can replace the morphism $\phi'_m$ in Theorem~\ref{SphereKoszulDuality:SphereAlgebraModel} by $\phi_m$, or any homotopy equivalent morphism $\phi''_m$.
-Besides, the construction of~\cite[\S 1]{EnKoszulDuality} gives a morphism $\phi_m$ well-characterized up to homotopy only.
+By the way, the construction of~\cite[\S 1]{EnKoszulDuality} actually gives a morphism $\phi_m$ which is only well-characterized up to homotopy.

 Let us review the definition of these morphisms $\phi_{m}$ before going further in our study.